 - 20.1 The quality standards are those standards that comply with the qualitative elements contained in this Service Specification in relation the provision of all Services, as outlined in the introduction and the general statement of service requirements under this Service Specification and in the Supplier Agreement. - 20.2 The Council will apply performance criteria where the Provider fails to meet the quality standards.
-The Provider's performance will be subject to an Annual Review by the Council at each anniversary of the Contract and may be changed subject to the formal agreement of the Council and the Provider. - 20.3 The Council will apply a performance criteria based upon three key levels of performance failure by the Provider, as follows: - a) Minor non-conformance; - b) Major non-conformance; and - c) Breach of the Contract's terms and conditions. - 20.4 (a) A Minor Non-Conformance includes: - (i) The vehicle is over ten minutes but less than 30 minutes later than the agreed pickup time and the Council has received no prior notification of an acceptable reason for the lateness; - (ii) The vehicle shows signs of lack of cleanliness of vehicle's interior or exterior condition, e.g. dirty paintwork, windows, contamination of seats and interior, torn, broken, missing, or excessively worn vehicle fabric; - (iii) The vehicle is used for the carriage of unauthorised materials; - (iv) The driver is delayed in completing the agreed route due to the lack of knowledge of the route, or collection or drop off points; - (v) The driver is not wearing a TFL approved identification badge that displays their name and photograph at any time whilst executing the Services; and - (vi) The driver fails to assist the Service User to access/egress from the vehicle, explain the safety features of the vehicle or assist with the loading or unloading of the Service User's equipment or baggage. - (vii) The Driver/Passenger Assistant is unable to communicate to a B2 level of the EU Language framework (refer to Annex 3) and the Provider does not recruit in line with the Immigration Act 2016 (Part 7). - (viii) Provider failing to advise the Council of temporary and permanent staff changes Driver and Passenger Assistant. - 20.5 A Minor Non-Conformance default notice includes requiring the Provider to review the way the Services are provided and to initiate appropriate corrective measures to the satisfaction of the Council within a period of 2 working days, following the issue of a default notice by the Council of each minor non-conformance.
+The Provider's performance will be subject to an Annual Review by the Council at each anniversary of the Contract and may be changed subject to the formal agreement of the Council and the Provider. - 20.3 The Council will apply a performance criteria based upon three key levels of performance failure by the Provider, as follows: - (a) Minor non-conformance; - (b) Major non-conformance; and - (c) Breach of the Contract's terms and conditions. - 20.4 (a) A Minor Non-Conformance includes:

+(i) The vehicle is over ten minutes but less than 30 minutes later than the agreed pick up time and the Council has received no prior notification of an acceptable reason for the lateness;

+(ii) The vehicle shows signs of lack of cleanliness of vehicle's interior or exterior condition, e.g. dirty paintwork, windows, contamination of seats and interior, torn, broken, missing, or excessively worn vehicle fabric;

+(iii) The vehicle is used for the carriage of unauthorised materials;

+(iv) The driver is delayed in completing the agreed route due to the lack of knowledge of the route, or collection or drop off points;

+(v) The driver is not wearing a TFL approved identification badge that displays their name and photograph at any time whilst executing the Services; and

+(vi) The driver fails to assist the Service User to access/egress from the vehicle, explain the safety features of the vehicle or assist with the loading or unloading of the Service User's equipment or baggage.

+(vii) The Driver/Passenger Assistant is unable to communicate to a B2 level of the EU Language framework (refer to Annex 3) and the Provider does not recruit in line with the Immigration Act 2016 (Part 7).

+(viii) Provider failing to advise the Council of temporary and permanent staff changes -Driver and Passenger Assistant.